sadiqui/sudoku-solver-go/README.md

 - `Print`: Prints the Sudoku grid with appropriate formatting.
 - `isValidPlace`: Checks if placing a number at a specific position in the grid is valid.
 - `backTracking`: Recursively solves the Sudoku puzzle using backtracking algorithm.
+- `fillCell` : Fills an empty cell with a valid number and recursively solves the puzzle.
 - `solveSudoku`: Creates a Grid from the given puzzle arguments.